 Hartling, L.M. and Lindner, E.G., 2016.
 Healing humiliation: From reaction to creative action.
 Journal of Counseling & Development, 94(4), pp.383-390.

 Higgins, D.J., Kaufman, K., and Erooga, M., 2016.
-How can child welfare and youth-serving organizations keep children safe?.
+How can child welfare and youth-serving organizations keep children safe?
 Developing Practice: The Child, Youth and Family Work Journal, (44), p.48.

 Hobkirk, A.L., Bell, R.P., Utevsky, A.V., Huettel, S., and Meade, C.S., 2019.
-Reward and executive control network resting-state functional connectivity are associated with impulsivity during reward-based decision-making for cocaine users.
+Reward and executive control network resting-state functional connectivity is associated with impulsivity during reward-based decision-making for cocaine users.
 Drug and alcohol dependence, 194, pp.32-39.

 Hogan, C.M., Weaver, N.L., Cioni, C., Fry, J., Hamilton, A., and Thompson, S., 2018.
 Parental perceptions, risks, and incidence of pediatric unintentional injuries.
-Journal of emergency nursing, 44(3), pp.267-273.
+Journal of Emergency Nursing, 44(3), pp.267-273.

 Husky, J.L., 2010.
-Are adolescents with a high socioeconomic status more likely to engage in alcohol and illicit drug use in early adulthood?.
+Are adolescents with a high socioeconomic status more likely to engage in alcohol and illicit drug use in early adulthood?
 Substance abuse treatment, prevention, and policy, 5(1), p.19.

 Iwamoto, D.K. and Smiler, A.P., 2013.
 Alcohol makes you macho and helps you make friends: The role of masculine norms and peer pressure in adolescent boys’ and girls’ alcohol use.
 Substance use & misuse, 48(5), pp.371-378.